apetta/sst-ion-starter/README.md

 # SST-ION Starter - Deploy to AWS

-This project is a TypeScript starter template for building serverless applications using SST and AWS.
-It's been setup with a lightly opinionated tsconfig & eslintrc to help you get started quickly.
+This project is a **TypeScript** starter template for building serverless applications using SST and AWS.
+It's been setup with a _lightly_ opinionated tsconfig & eslintrc to help you get started _quickly_ 🚀

 ## Prerequisites